Wandalen/wBitmask/README.md

 ];

-/*create new instance of wBitmask by providing to the constructor( defaultFieldsArray ) as property of options object */ var bitmask = wBitmask
+/*create new instance of wBitmask by passing options object with array( defaultFieldsArray ) to the constructor*/ var bitmask = wBitmask
 ({
   defaultFieldsArray : defaultFieldsArray